 - Always stay in control

 To drive safely, you need to ensure that you always stay in control.
 This means maintaining control of the steering wheel, which many learners fail to pass their driving test on.
-In general, you must keep both hands on the steering wheel except when you are changing gears.
+It would be best to keep both hands on the steering wheel except when changing gears.

-Following these above-mentioned tips will definitely help you avoid common driving test mistakes.
+Following the tips mentioned above will help you avoid common driving test mistakes.